daniel-j-h/dslr-pi-control/README.md

 ---------------

 Having fun with the Nikon D3100 dslr, using the browser.
 Mobile friendly and totally awesome!
 Tested on Chrome, Nexus 4 smartphone, Nexus 7 tablet.

+Note: This project serves primarily as a playground for me to refresh my knowledge about idiomatic Flask / Jinja2 setups.

 What it looks like